Methodology

 Data sources

-CSS named colors come from the site CSS keyword dataset and are presented as standard CSS keywords for web use.
-Special keywords such as transparent and currentColor are treated as CSS concepts rather than ordinary opaque swatches.
+The named-color reference presents the 148 fixed opaque CSS named colors as standard CSS keywords for web use.
+Special keywords such as transparent and currentcolor are treated as CSS concepts rather than ordinary opaque swatches.

 Glossary entries are curated for practical color work across CSS, brand, print, accessibility, image processing, and design systems.